sysgears/apollo-universal-starter-kit/docs/scala/writingCode.md

 )
 ```

-Now code in the **upload** can use classes from the **core**.
-This also creates an ordering between the projects when compiling them: the **core** will be updated and compiled before the **upload** will be compiled.
+The Upload module has a reference to Core and, therefore, can use classes from Core.
+If you module needs to reuse code
+from other modules, add another `ProjectRef()` with the path and id for those modules.

+Note that with this approach, the projects are compiled in the specific order: the Core module will be updated and
+compiled _before_ the Upload module.

+Also notice the first line `dependsOn(modules.map(_ % "test->test; compile->compile"): _*))`.
+The line specifies that
-`compile->compile` means that the compile configuration in the **upload** depends on the compile configuration in the **core**.
+the test and compile configurations for the Upload module depend on the test and compile configurations of Core.
+More

-`test->test` means the same but in terms of test configurations, so it allows you to put utility code for testing in `core/src/test/scala` and then use that code in `upload/src/test/scala`, for example.
+specifically, using `test->test` enables you to put the utility code for testing in
+`modules/core/server-scala/src/test/scala` and then _reuse_ that code in `upload/server-scala/src/test/scala` if
+necessary.
+You should create your own modules the same way.

+>**NOTE**: Because it's not possible to read the list of referenced modules in `build.sbt` from Scala code, we use the
+**sbt-buildinfo** plugin to get that modules list. sbt-buildinfo simply generates the `ModulesInfo.scala` file for each
-Note, that we have used a 'buildinfo' sbt plugin above to generate a ModulesInfo.scala file in compile time.
-This class stores a list of paths to connected modules.
+module at compile time. `ModulesInfo.scala` stores the list of paths to connected modules, which are specified in
-Thus, the **global** module will have an access to these modules paths, so it can recursively find and load classes from all the connected modules tree.
+`build.sbt`.
+Thus, the global Scala module can access these paths to recursively find and load classes from all the
-To make this code working, add the 'buildinfo' plugin to `project/plugin.sbt`:
+connected modules.
+This approach makes it possible to use Dependency Injection in Scala Starter Kit.

+All the custom Scala module need to enable sbt-buildinfo as shown in the previous code snippet &ndash; notice the line
+`.enablePlugins(BuildInfoPlugin)`.

+Also, remember to add sbt-buildinfo to `modules/module-name/server-scala/project/plugin.sbt` in your module.
+For
+example, the Upload module stores the reference to sbt-buildinfo in `modules/upload/server-scala/project/plugin.sbt`:

 ```sbt
 addSbtPlugin("com.eed3si9n" % "sbt-buildinfo" % "0.7.0")
 ```

-4. If your module needs some additional library dependency, you can add it as usual:
+## #4 Add other dependencies

+You can add other dependencies to your Scala module the usual way:

 ```scala
 libraryDependencies ++= Seq(
   "commons-io" % "commons-io" % "2.6"
 )
 ```

+## #5 Include Scala module in Scala Starter Kit

-5. To make your module a part of the whole Server Scala application, you should go to the **build.sbt** in the **global** module and add a reference to your module:
+To include your module in the Server Scala Kit application, open `build.sbt` that's located in the global module
+&ndash; `packages/server-scala/build.sbt` &ndash; and add a reference to your module in the `modules` list (add another
+`ProjectRef()` with your module to the `List()`):

 ```scala
 lazy val global = (project in file(".") dependsOn(modules.map(_ % "test->test; compile->compile"): _*) aggregate (modules: _*))
   .enablePlugins(BuildInfoPlugin)